 Writing Tiki history books is a labor of love.
 Every trip to dig through a photo album or scrap book can cost thousands of dollars.
 Buying images on eBay, etc. is money spent for something that may never be used, but you have to get it or it’s lost.
 I’m doing it when and how I can.

 The history is slipping away.
 Friends and associates of Donn Beach are still out there.
 Those who lived it are passing from this earth and taking the incredible stories with them.
 Their photo albums are tossed.
 The time is now.

 If you don’t have my Mai-Kai book, you need it.
 It is part one of my Donn Beach biography really.
-Buy it via this link and I get a little extra: Mai-Kai History
+Buy it via this link, signed from me: Mai-Kai History